ptsteadman/notebook/essays/gray-man-style.md

 If the left attempts to adopt the gray man concept and use it for progressive activism, the effort may backfire.

-The understandable desire to move away from endless dialogue towards secret organizing and direct action may have regressive and destabilizing consequences.
-While it's fun to drag the dynamics of virtue signaling on social media, a society where many people have 'gray' identities and belief systems is quietly primed for chaos.
+Attempts to move away from endless dialogue towards secret organizing and direct action may have regressive and destabilizing consequences.
+While it's fun to make fun of the dynamics of virtue signaling on social media, a society where many people have 'gray' identities and belief systems is quietly primed for chaos.
 And, as noted in the previous section, chaos and disaster will most likely lead to a very regressive distribution of suffering.

-Having gray projects makes you feel important, but in the 21st century, is a mindset more appropriate for venture capitalists and mass shooters.

-When activists find themselves elevating tradecraft, realpolitic, and hoarding, they might ask themselves: are we a radical resistance group, or a group of self-interested gray men?

 ---

-It's sad when left-leaning people start acting like gray men.
-When libertarian survivalists go gray, they're not really being hypocrites: they proudly invented the concept.

-When grayness becomes an unconscious part of the identity of left-leaning people, it's even sadder.
-I think it's the result of a split brain problem that barely rises to the level of hypocrisy.
-Confronting the gray man concept is an opportunity for people to "de-gray" and reintegrate.
-We must openly discuss the futures we are actively preparing for, even if those futures do not align with our politics.
+I've touched on three different "ways" to be the gray man.

+The first is _tactical use of gray man_, useful for someone who wants to stalk Chelsea Manning, forage for food post-SHTF, or fit in at school.

+The second way is _grayness as a conscious part of one's identity_, useful for survivalists who want to hoard without facing the social consequences of their hoarding.

+The final way is _grayness as an unconscious part of a person's identity_, especially their political identity.
+It's not particularly unusual for someone to profess a political alignment (ex: socialist) that is deeply inconsistent with the future they're preparing for (ex: anarcho-capitalist).
+At some level, this inconsistency is normal, typical garden-variety hypocrisy.
+But when a person begins to feel like they have some sort of secret "edge" because of their hedging and dissembling, they are becoming the gray man.

 ---